 Indoor vs. Outdoor Rating

 Non-vitreous materials will be subject to staining through dirt and acid rain, as well as cracking when absorbed materials freeze and expand.
-Stones which have a low coefficient of friction will also pose a slipping hazard during rain and snow storms.
+Stones that have a low coefficient of friction will also pose a slipping hazard during rain and snowstorms.